Harish Chandra Burnwal

 Dr. Harish Chandra Burnwal or Dr. Harish Chandra Barnwal is an Indian writer, journalist, lyricist and Bhajan singer.
 He received a Bharatendu Harishchandra Award for his work Television ki Bhasha in 2011.
-Harish has also been credited for the record of producing the world’s first vBook, which was launched by IGNCA working under Cultural Ministry, Government of India.
-The book garnered rave reviews and was launched by BJP’s national president Shri J. P. Nadda on 17 September 2020, the birthday of P.M.
-Shri Narendra Modi.
+Burnwal authored the vBook Lord of Records, which was launched by the Indira Gandhi National Centre for the Arts (IGNCA), an autonomous institution under the Ministry of Culture, Government of India.
+The vBook was released by Bharatiya Janata Party president J. P. Nadda on 17 September 2020.
+He is the author of eight books covering media, literature and public affairs.
+In 2026, he received a Ph.D. for research on Prime Minister Narendra Modi's Mann Ki Baat programme.

 Personal life

 Burnwal was born in Neamatpur near Asansol in West Bengal.
 He has a Bachelor of Political Science from Delhi University(Topper) and a Masters in Television Journalism from Jamia Millia Islamia.
 He has a Master of Journalism degree in Journalism from Guru Jamveshwar University and PG Diploma in Human Rights.

+Academic Research

+In 2026, Burnwal was awarded a Ph.D. by Manav Rachna International Institute of Research and Studies for research on Prime Minister Narendra Modi's radio programme Mann Ki Baat and its relationship with Sustainable Development Goals (SDGs).

 Published works

 Burnwal has published many books, but Television ki Bhasha is his most famous book.